galaxyproject/galaxy-hub/src/support/loading-data/index.md

 If you DO NOT see any files, **load data using FTP first**, then come back to the _Upload_ tool.

+Make sure that the FTP transfer is completed before moving files into a History.

+If you already moved a partial or truncated dataset into a History, you will need to FTP upload the data again.

 ### Upload tips